 How do I get a NIF number in Portugal?

-You can visit a Finanças or a Loja do Cidadão, which is the tax and customs authority, with your required documents and identification document.
-You must bring a fiscal representative if you are a non-EU/EEA citizen.
-Alternatively, you can apply for one online through a fiscal representative.
+The best way to get a NIF Number in Portugal is to go to your closest Finanças or a Loja do Cidadão, which is the tax and customs authority.
+Make sure to take your passport and proof of address.
+You must also bring a fiscal representative if you are a non-EU/EEA citizen who is not a Portuguese resident.
+Alternatively, you can apply for the NIF number online through a fiscal representative.

 Why do I need a fiscal representative?